 • Measuring Moisture Content

-A moisture meter, equipped with metal probes, serves as an efficient tool for giving the moisture content of the wood.
+A moisture meter, equipped with metal probes, is an efficient tool for measuring the moisture content of wood.
 It provides accurate readings, enabling you to monitor and manage the drying process effectively.

-You can find more about the calibration and operation procedures of the moisture meter on this educational link I highly recommend.
+You can find more about the calibration and operation procedures of the moisture meter on this educational link, which I highly recommend.

 • Achieving Desired Moisture Content